samanthalao/recipes/_recipes/matcha-latte.md

 ## Notes

 - Don't use boiling water, as it can make the matcha taste bitter.
-- For a cold matcha latte, whisk the matcha with a small amount of room temperature water first.
+- For a cold matcha latte, whisk the matcha with room temperature water.
 Pour in cold milk and ice into your cup, followed by the whisked matcha.
 (Tip: when pouring the matcha, aim the pour on the ice cubes for a layered effect).
 - Use ceremonial grade matcha for the best taste.
 - If you don't have a matcha whisk, a small electric frother works.